 - 3.1.
 The school's lead person with overall responsibility for child protection and safeguarding is the Designated Safeguarding Lead (DSL).
-At our school the DSL is Claire Roberts.
-To ensure that there is cover for this role; we have an additional deputy DSL.
-This is: Louise Alexander.
+At our school the DSL is Karl Luckhurst.
+To ensure that there is cover for this role; we have 2deputy DSLs.
+They are: Catherine Cottingham and Louisa Burvill.
 The DSL's responsibilities are described in Appendix E of this policy. - 3.2.
 The DSL will be on our school's leadership team and their role of DSL will be explicit in their job description.
-This person will have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and, or to support other
+This person will have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings - and, or to support other staff to do so - and to contribute to the assessment of children.
+The DSL's lead responsibility will not be delegated.

-- staff to do so and to contribute to the assessment of children.
-The DSL's lead responsibility will not be delegated. - 3.3.
+- 3.3.
 The school has a Designated Teacher who is responsible for promoting the educational achievement of children who are looked after.
-At our school the Designated Teacher is Lou Alexander.
-They will work with the Virtual School headteacher to discuss how available funding can be best used to support the progress of looked after children and meet the needs identified in the child's personal education plan. - 3.4.
+At our school the Designated Teacher is Joanne Seymour.
+They will work with the Virtual School head of school to discuss how available funding can be best used to support the progress of looked after children and meet the needs identified in the child's personal education plan. - 3.4.
 The school has a nominated governor responsible for safeguarding.
-They will champion good practice, provide critical challenge, liaise with the headteacher and provide information and reports to the governing body. - 3.5.
-The case manager for dealing with allegations of abuse made against school staff members is the headteacher.
-The case manager for dealing with allegations against the headteacher is the chair of governors.
+They will champion good practice, provide critical challenge, liaise with the head of school and provide information and reports to the governing body. - 3.5.
+The case manager for dealing with allegations of abuse made against school staff members is the head of school.
+The case manager for dealing with allegations against the head of school is the chair of governors.
 The procedure for managing allegations is detailed in Appendix A of this policy. - 3.6.
-The headteacher will ensure that the policies and procedures adopted by the governing body are fully implemented, and resources and time are allocated to enable staff to discharge their safeguarding responsibilities. - 3.7.
+The head of school will ensure that the policies and procedures adopted by the governing body are fully implemented, and resources and time are allocated to enable staff to discharge their safeguarding responsibilities. - 3.7.
 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice as part of a whole school approach. - 3.8.
 We will ensure that all staff members, governors, volunteers and external providers have received training so that they know how to recognise potential safeguarding concerns, how to respond to children who disclose concerns and what to do if they are concerned about a child. - 3.9.
 All new staff will be provided with a copy of this policy as part of their induction.
 Existing staff are expected to read the policy at least annually, to familiarise themselves with any updated practice.
-In either circumstance staff are expected to read the document in its entirety to ensure that they are aware of not just their own role and responsibilities but also the role of other key members of staff such as the headteacher and the DSL.
+In either circumstance staff are expected to read the document in its entirety to ensure that they are aware of not just their own role and responsibilities but also the role of other key members of staff such as the head of school and the DSL.